MemoryDealer/TeamUSA/Implementation/README.md

 # Building on Mac #
-1. Install Windows or Linux and follow the corresponding above instructions.
+1. Throw your Linux and/or Windows box out the window.
+(Especially Jordan)
+2. Execute $cd Implementation
+3. Then $make -f Makefile.mac
+4. Run the executable with ./convenienced